Pierre-Gilles/lagom/_posts/2017-07-03-how-i-replaced-my-macbook-pro-by-a-raspberry-pi.md

 I really hope I'll get my mac back, (finger crossed) but this was a good opportunity to test the Raspberry Pi in Desktop mode!

 PS: For all users on [Gladys](https://gladysproject.com), sorry for not being that present last week, it was not an easy week.
-Without my mac, it was hard to publish big changes on the project, especially on the video pack I'm working on.
+Without my Mac, it was hard to publish big changes on the project, especially on the video pack I'm working on.
 But i'm back soon!